-Marijuana Establishments must maintain records of Responsible Vendor Training Program compliance for four years and make them available to inspection by the Commission and any other applicable licensing authority on request during normal business hours.

-Certification Training Program Standards.
+Once a Marijuana Establishment is designated a Responsible Vendor, all Marijuana Establishment Agents employed by the Marijuana Establishment that are involved in the handling and sale of Marijuana for adult use shall successfully complete the Basic Core Curriculum within 90 days of hire.

+After successful completion of the Basic Core Curriculum, each Marijuana Establishment Agent involved in the handling and sale of Marijuana for adult use shall fulfill the four-hour RVT requirement every year thereafter for the Marijuana Establishment to maintain designation as a Responsible Vendor.
+Failure to maintain Responsible Vendor status is grounds for action by the Commission.

+Responsible Vendor Trainer Certification.

-No owner, manager or employee of a Responsible Vendor program shall have an interest in a licensed Marijuana Establishment.
+No owner, manager or employee of a Responsible Vendor Trainer may be a Person Or Entity Having Direct Or Indirect Ownership or Control of a Marijuana Establishment.

-Program providers shall submit their programs to the Commission every two years for approval as a Responsible Vendor program.
+Responsible Vendor Trainers shall submit their program materials to the Commission prior to offering courses, every two years following for Commission certification of the Responsible Vendor Trainer and Responsible Vendor Training Program curriculum, and on request.
+The process for certification will be in a form and manner determined by the Commission.

-The program shall include at least two hours of instruction time.
+Responsible Vendor Training Program courses shall consist of at least two hours of instruction time.

-The program shall be taught in a real-time, interactive classroom setting where the instructor is able to verify the identification of each individual attending the program and certify completion of the program by the individual identified.
+Except as provided in 935 CMR 500.105(2)(b)(4)(e), Responsible Vendor Training Program courses shall be taught in a real-time, interactive, virtual or in-person classroom setting in which the instructor is able to verify the identification of each individual attending the program and certify completion of the program by the individual.

+Responsible Vendor Training Program courses may be presented in a virtual format that is not taught in a real-time, provided that the Responsible Vendor Trainer, as part of its application for certification, can demonstrate means:

+To verify the identification of each trainee participating in the program course and certify completion by the individual.

+To track trainees’ time needed to complete the course training;

+To allow for the trainees to ask questions of the Responsible Vendor Trainer, for example, by email, virtual discussion board, or group/class discussion; and

+To evaluate each trainee’s proficiency with course material.

+Responsible Vendor Trainers shall seek certification for each Basic Core Curriculum and Advanced Core Curriculum.
+Applications for Advanced Core Curriculum certification will be open on or before July 1, 2022.

-The program provider shall maintain its training records at its principal place of business during the applicable year and for the following three years.
+Responsible Vendor Trainers shall maintain its training records at its principal place of business for four years.

-The program provider shallmake the records available for inspection by the Commission and any other applicable licensing authority on request during normal business hours.
+Responsible Vendor Trainers shall make the records available for inspection by the Commission and any other applicable licensing authority on request during normal business hours.

-The program shall provide written documentation of attendance and successful passage of a test on the knowledge of the required curriculum for each attendee.
+Responsible Vendor Trainers shall provide to the appropriate Marijuana Establishment and Marijuana Establishment Agent written documentation of attendance and successful evaluation of proficiency, such as passage of a test on the knowledge of the required curriculum for each attendee.

-Attendees who can speak and write English must successfully pass a written test with a score of 70% or better.
+Trainees who can speak and write English fluently shall successfully demonstrate proficiency, such as passing a written test with a score of 70% or better.

-Attendees who cannot speak or write English may be offered a verbal test, provided that the same questions are given as are on the written test and the results of the verbal test are documented with a passing score of 70% or better.
+Marijuana Establishment Agents who cannot speak or write English may be offered a verbal evaluation or test, provided that the same questions are given as are on the written test and the results of the verbal test are documented with a passing score of 70% or better.

-Program providers shall solicit effectiveness evaluations from individuals who have completed their program.
+Responsible Vendor Trainers shall solicit effectiveness evaluations from Marijuana Establishment Agents who have completed their program(s).

-Certification Training Class Core Curriculum.
+Basic Core Curriculum.
+The Basic Core Curriculum shall cover the following subject matter:

-Discussion concerning Marijuana's effect on the human body.
-Training shall include:
+Marijuana's effect on the human body, including:

 Scientifically based evidence on the physical and mental health effects based on the type of Marijuana Product;